Empowerment Through Tech Education

 I am very interested in the general question of fair access.
-I am interested in exploring fair access through researching hurdles of technology use in a world driven by IoT.
-As one of the basic elements of fair access, I believe access to learning and development of new technologies is important in building sustainable societies.
+I am interested in exploring fair access through researching hurdles of technology use in a world driven by it.
+As one of the basic elements of fair access, access to learning and development of new technologies is important in building sustainable societies.
 My teaching and learning inquiry projects such as Specification and Scaffolding in Project-Based Learning, Open Textbook ISTLD TLDG Project and Open Educational Resources Evaluation, as well as Open Video Lectures for Data Communication and Networking and Database Systems are the initial steps towards the research and implementation goals of this larger project.

 Network Data Analytics & Diagnostics